MayaAusset/loan-simulator/README.md

 $ npm start
 ```

-Runs the app in the development mode.\
+It will run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.